PerFuchs/safra-termination-detection-fault-tolerant/README.md

     -Dibis.pool.size= <networkSize> \
     ibis.ipl.apps.safraExperiment.IbisNode <outputFolder: string> <crashPercentage: float> <safraVersion: 'ft'|'fs'> <basicAlgorithm: 'cm'|'aky'`

-You will want to to write a script to run multiple instances at the same time to wrap around this.
+You will want to write a script to run multiple instances at the same time to wrap around this.
 The scripts to run in on DAS-4 provided a good starting point and should be easy to adapt.
 Running on any cluster but DAS-4 has NOT BEEN TESTED and is not recommended.